 These days, you've also got to consider online media.
-This is where your SEO strategy comes into play.
-Don't just provide them with a URL for your website.
-Make sure the journalist hyperlinks your keywords.
-For example, I always try and get online publications to hyperlink the following: Manchester PR Agency.
+This is where your SEO strategy comes in to play.
+Don't just provide the journalist with a URL for your website.
+Make sure they use hyperlinks that include your business name and/or keywords.

-With all of the above in mind, here's our top tips on how to write a press release:
+With all of the above in mind, here are 10 tips on how to write a press release...

 Give your press release an interesting title – don’t worry too much about it being snappy.
 You just need your release to stand out from the crowd.
 Make sure your title is in bold.
 Put a date on your news release, ideally on the same date it’s issued.
 This will add gravitas to your story.